All Products

 0

-The number of records that are prefetched.
-If the value specified by num_threads is greater than 1, each thread prefetches capacity/num_threads data records.
-The parameter value is rounded up.
-If capacity is set to 0, the built-in reader configures the total size of data that the threads can prefetch based on the average value of the first N records in the table.
-The default value of N is 256.
-As a result, the size of data that each thread prefetches is approximately 64 MB.
+The total prefetch size for reading the table, in number of rows.
+If num_threads is greater than 1, the prefetch size for each thread is capacity/num_threads rows (rounded up).
+If capacity is 0, the built-in reader automatically configures the total prefetch size based on the average size of the first N rows (N=256 by default) of the table.
+This makes the prefetched data for each thread about 64 MB.

 Note